dbt-labs/corp/handbook/benefits.md

 #### Time Off

 Sometimes people just need to disconnect from work and they should take advantage of our [Time Off Policy](#time-off-policy-1).
-However, there are occasions when we strongly encourage you take an extended period time off of work to care for yourself or loved ones.
+However, there are occasions when we strongly encourage you to take extended time off work to care for yourself or loved ones.

 If you are in a situation where you may need extended time off, you may want to consider taking a formal leave of absence.